Perfect Homemade Lemon Curd

 The possibilities are bountiful.
 It makes lovely gifts.
 You can also can it but, you won’t need to.
-Homemade Lemon Curd is wonderful on everything from toast, biscuits and scones to cakes, muffins and cookies.
+Homemade Lemon Curd is yummy on everything from toast, biscuits and scones to cakes, muffins and cookies.

 Use it as a filling for doughnuts, tarts, pies and eclairs.
 Mix with plain yogurt, ice cream, custard and smoothies.

-Did I mention fruit dip?
+And did I mention fruit dip?
 Let’s see what you can come up with!

 - Zest outer yellow peel of the lemons, avoiding the white pith.
 Then juice the lemons.

 - In a food processor pulse the sugar and 1 tablespoon of lemon zest until finely ground.